Apprentice Program Overview

 - Seminars and workshops held throughout the year with both alumni and non-alumni professionals to expand upon career goals and practical experience.

-- Apprentices may work a 20 hour part-time or 40 hour full-time per week and receive compensation paid bi-weekly at $15.00 per hour.
+- Dependent upon each position, Apprentices may work a 20 hour part-time or 40 hour full-time per week and receive compensation paid bi-weekly at $16.00 per hour.

-Below are apprenticeships that will be a part of the 2021-22 season.
+Below are apprenticeships that will be a part of this season.

 Contact [email protected] if you have any questions.